Computing abelian varieties over finite fields isogenous to a power: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Jonas Bergstr\"om for helpful discussions and Rachel Newton and Christophe Ritzhentaler for comments on a previous version of the paper, which is part of the author's Ph.D thesis \cite{MarPhDThesis18}.
+The author would like to thank Jonas Bergstr\"om for helpful discussions and for sharing the data used to compute Example \ref{ex:freq}.
+We are also grateful to Rachel Newton and Christophe Ritzenthaler for comments on a previous version of the paper, which is part of the author's Ph.D thesis \cite{MarPhDThesis18}.
+We express our gratitude to the anonymous reviewers of Research in Number Theory for their useful comments and suggestions.